joeltimm/calendar_bot/README.md

-from pathlib import Path

-readme_updated = "4/25/25"
 # 📅 Calendar Bot

-A powerful automation script that listens for Google Calendar push notifications and automatically invites a configured email address to newly created events.
+A robust automation script that listens for Google Calendar push notifications and automatically invites a configured email address to newly created events.

+📝 **Last Updated:** 2025-04-25

 ---